-On branch master Your branch is up-to-date with 'origin/master'. nothing to commit, working tree clean
+On branch main Your branch is up-to-date with 'origin/main'. nothing to commit, working tree clean

-This output lets us know where we are working (the master branch).
+This output lets us know where we are working (the main branch).
 We can also see that we have no changes to commit and everything is in order.

 We can use the